 Next, he ordered the part from a local appliance parts store (it only cost $40) and got the dryer working again in less than three hours.

-Buying Appliances that Are Priced Well Below Resale
+Buy Appliances that Are Priced Well

 You’ll have to be quick and check Craigslist often as you look for the items that are going for the best price and will make you the most profit as you resell them.